 Harley-Davidson’s organizational structure facilitates centralized control of the business.
-The organizational structure is the company’s arrangement or design of its components in terms of their interactions and functions.
-As the fifth biggest motorcycle manufacturer in the world, Harley-Davidson Inc. maintains an organizational structure that suits its current focus on a limited number of markets.
-While the business continues to grow, its global expansion is relatively slow.
-As such, Harley-Davidson’s corporate structure focuses mainly on the fact that most of the company’s revenues are generated in the United States.
+The organizational structure is the arrangement or design of the company’s components in terms of their interactions and functions.
+As one of the biggest motorcycle manufacturers in the world, the company maintains an organizational structure that suits its target markets.
+The design of this corporate structure affects organizational development and, thus, business strengths and weaknesses, such as the ones discussed in the SWOT analysis of Harley-Davidson.
+Even though the business focuses on the U.S. market and has limited global expansion, Harley-Davidson’s corporate structure supports revenue growth in the international market.

 Harley-Davidson’s organizational structure is based on the company’s aim to ensure centralized control of business activities.
-This organizational structure has limited support for the company’s potential global expansion.
+Despite its limited support for global expansion, the company structure facilitates the attainment of strategic goals based on Harley-Davidson’s mission statement and vision statement.

 Features of Harley-Davidson’s Organizational Structure